 Bitcoin Trading Tips: Let us teach you!

 Have you ever heard of Bitcoin?
 If you haven’t, you likely live under a rock!
 Bitcoin is one of the largest cryptocurrencies available, and it’s worth has exponentially increased since its inception.
-At the time of this article, a single Bitcoin is worth $40,000.
+We saw Bitcoin’s price soar up to $40,000 in early 2021, which gave promising hope that cryptocurrency is the wave of the future.
 Bitcoin is used to send or receive money across the web anonymously.
 Unlike traditional monetary systems, Bitcoin isn’t linked to one’s identity but rather an address that consists of a variation of letters and numbers.
-All Bitcoin users have public keys that can be used as Bitcoin addresses to send Bitcoins and allow everyone to see how many Bitcoins the address has.
+All Bitcoin users ihave public keys that can be used as Bitcoin addresses to send Bitcoins and allow everyone to see how many Bitcoins the address has.
 Private keys can also be used in addition to public keys so that Bitcoin information and addresses are kept more private.

 Though a Bitcoin’s value is subject to extreme fluctuations, there have been impressive gains in value over time, making Bitcoin an attractive trading and investment option.
 The difference between investing and trading Bitcoin lies in how long you plan to hold onto the Bitcoin.
 Investing is used by people who want to accumulate wealth over time, while trading is short-term and includes buying and selling on the same day.
 Some high-frequency traders buy and sell in less than a second.
-The goal of the Bitcoin Trading “game” is to buy into Bitcoin with the expectation that its value will increase; once the value has increased, the trader sells their Bitcoins and withdraws their profits.
+The goal of the Bitcoin Trading “game” is to buy into Bitcoin with the expectation that its value will increase; once the value has increased, traders will sell.

 Bitcoin trading can be very profitable with the IQ Options Exchange